What is Plum Village?

 The training rhythm

-The structural innovation that distinguished Plum Village from older Asian monasteries was its design for lay practitioners.
-The week was organised around the Day of Mindfulness — a single full day in which retreatants moved through the ordinary activities of the community (eating, walking, washing dishes, gardening, listening to a dharma talk) with the standing instruction to bring full attention to whatever was happening.
-The underlying argument: if the practice required leaving ordinary life, it would not survive contact with ordinary life.
-Sitting practice was kept short by Asian-monastery standards — typically two thirty-minute periods per day — and the deeper concentration was carried in the in-between activities.
-Mindful eating, mindful walking, the bell of mindfulness sounded at intervals through the day to interrupt automaticity: each was a structured exercise in ānāpānasati carried into a non-meditative posture.
-The framing recognisably Mahāyāna: the practice was always for the benefit of all beings, not for the practitioner's individual liberation, and the bodhisattva register coloured the dharma talks at every level of training.
+The key innovation that set Plum Village apart from older Asian monasteries was its design for lay practitioners.
+Life there was organised around the Day of Mindfulness, a single full day each week when retreatants brought full attention to whatever they were doing: eating, walking, washing dishes, gardening, listening to a dharma talk.
+The reasoning was simple.
+If a practice required leaving ordinary life behind, it would not survive contact with ordinary life.
+Formal sitting was short by Asian monastery standards, typically two thirty-minute periods per day.
+The deeper work happened in between.
+Mindful eating, mindful walking, a bell of mindfulness sounded at intervals through the day: each was a structured form of ānāpānasati carried into an ordinary posture.
+The framework was recognisably Mahāyāna.
+Practice was always for the benefit of all beings, not just one's own liberation, and the bodhisattva register ran through the dharma talks at every level of training.

 Lineage and transmission

-The lineage transmitted at Plum Village descends from the Vietnamese Thiền school — the Vietnamese refraction of Chinese Chán, ultimately a descendant of the same Linji line the Japanese Rinzai school inherits, but with the kōan apparatus left out and the social-engagement register foregrounded.
-Thich Nhat Hanh was ordained in 1942 in the Liễu Quán branch and combined the Mahāyāna sūtra study of the Vietnamese tradition with the Theravāda satipaṭṭhāna foundation of vipassanā — the synthesis that became the practice form Plum Village transmits.
-After the founder's stroke in 2014 and his return to Vietnam in 2018 to die at his root temple in Huế, transmission was carried by the senior monastics he had trained: Sister Chân Không, Brother Phap Linh, the abbots of the sister centres.
-The continuity has been visible in the community's output — the talks recorded at Plum Village after 2022 sit recognisably in the same lineage, with the founder's framings preserved and the practice rhythm unchanged.
+The lineage transmitted at Plum Village comes from the Vietnamese Thiền school, the Vietnamese form of Chinese Chán.
+Like Japanese Rinzai, it descends from the Linji line, but without the kōan curriculum and with social engagement at the centre instead.
+Thich Nhat Hanh was ordained in 1942 in the Liễu Quán branch.
+He brought together the Mahāyāna sūtra study of the Vietnamese tradition and the Theravāda satipaṭṭhāna foundation of vipassanā.
+That synthesis became the practice form Plum Village transmits.
+The founder had a stroke in 2014 and returned to Vietnam in 2018, dying at his root temple in Huế.
+Transmission passed to the senior monastics he had trained: Sister Chân Không, Brother Phap Linh, and the abbots of the sister centres.
+The talks recorded at Plum Village after 2022 sit recognisably in the same lineage, the founder's framings preserved and the practice rhythm unchanged.

 In the index